 Not all television brands have the same applications and functionality; it varies a lot.
 Some brands, like LG, have a full third party app store where you can even buy games from independent developers.
 Others come with only a limited set of official apps.
 You do not necessarily need a lot of applications, but make sure the ones that you are planning to use (like Netflix) are there.

-Here is a table comparing the main apps across all smart TV platforms, including Roku.
-This is not the full list though, so if you want an app not listed here go checkout the official list as linked above.
+Here is a table comparing the main apps across all smart TV platforms, including Apple TV and Roku.
+This is not the full list, so if you want an app not listed here, go check out the official lists linked above (if available).

 Is a Smart TV better than a standalone box?